argoproj-archive/docs/content/yaml/argo_tutorial_6_execute_selenium_tests.md

   This tutorial assumes the following:

   * You have successfully [installed Argo](https://argoproj.github.io/argo-site/get-started/installation).
-  * You have integrated Argo with the sample Selenium test repo at [https://github.com/argoproj/appstore/](https://github.com/argoproj/appstore/)
+  * You have integrated Argo with Appstore containing sample selenium test [https://github.com/argoproj/appstore/](https://github.com/argoproj/appstore/)

 ## About the YAML Files